 Gumball Machine: A patrol car’s lights.

 Hairpin: A sharp curve in the road.
-Trucks can tip over on these if they are travelling too fast for conditions.
+Trucks can tip over on these if they are traveling too fast for conditions.

 Hammer Down: Going fast, stepping on the accelerator.